PAX Technology

 PAX Technology is a Chinese manufacturer of payment terminals, PIN pads, and point of sale hardware and software.
 The company is headquartered in Shenzhen, listed on the Hong Kong Stock Exchange and sells its products globally.

 History

 PAX Technology was founded in Shenzhen (China) in 2000.
-Jack Lu and Tiger Nie are currently Group CEO and chairman of the Board respectively.
+Tiger Nie is currently Group CEO and chairman of the board.

 In 2002, PAX was selected as supplier of EFTPOS terminals for China UnionPay Merchant Services and supplier for Bank of China & Bank of Communications in 2004.
 In 2010, PAX was listed on the Hong Kong Stock Exchange.

 In 2013, PAX was listed in Forbes Asia 200 Best Under A Billion Companies.
 In 2016, PAX announced a strategic partnership with Samsung to implement the Samsung Pay payment method in PAX payment terminals.
 Later same year, PAX unveiled its first Android smart terminal.

+As of October 2022, according to Nilson Report, PAX has become the second-largest global payment terminal provider.

 Cybersecurity concerns

 In October 2021, Worldpay, Inc., a subsidiary of FIS, began removing PAX point of sale products due to cybersecurity concerns.